 Auto-Encoder comprises four main parts: Encoder, Bottleneck, Decoder, and Reconstruction Loss.
 The training is all about minimizing Reconstruction Loss of the network by using backpropagation.
 Among popular usages of Auto-Encoders are anomaly detection and image recognition.

-Use case: Remaining Useful Life (RUL) Prediction of Bearings
+Use Case of Deep Learning: Remaining Useful Life (RUL) Prediction of Bearings

 One of the key reasons for failures in industrial machinery is the degradation of bearings.
 Having a correct prediction for degradation is crucial for introducing the best maintenance strategy, which will help manufacturers lower overall costs and eliminate unwanted downtime or even casualties.
 There is an Auto-Encoder-based solution for RUL prediction of bearings.